 |For perfect do-it-yourself maple taffy, start by filling a large, shallow baking sheet with water (be sure to leave some room for the water to expand as it turns to ice).
 Place in the freezer until frozen through.
 When your ice tray is ready, pour your 100% pure maple syrup in a pot and bring to a boil.||Boil the syrup for about 10 minutes or until your candy thermometer reads 115 °C (238 °F).
 Drizzle a sample of the boiling syrup on your ice tray to see if it’s ready.
 If the syrup is too hard, add water.
 If it’s too liquidy, cook for a bit longer.
 While the syrup cooks, prepare your popsicle sticks.||When the syrup is ready, use a ladle or a heat-safe glass measuring cup (with spout) to gently pour lines of syrup unto the ice tray.
 Let cool for about 30 seconds, then stick your popsicle stick at the beginning of a line of syrup and roll until the taffy is securely wrapped around the stick.
 Enjoy immediately!|

-To pull off this luxurious DIY sugar shack feast, be sure to stock up your online grocery basket with maple syrup and other grocery essentials now available on your selection page!
+To pull off this luxurious DIY sugar shack feast, be sure to fill your basket with maple syrup and other grocery products available on your selection page!